 Chair: Linda Barber

 Linda Barber is a retired federal public service executive who also served as a senior director in the Ottawa not-for-profit sector for seven years.
-She graduated from Queen’s with a B.A. in 1975 and is currently studying for a Master’s Degree in Philanthropy and Nonprofit Leadership at Carleton University.
-She is due to graduate in 2017.
+She graduated from Queen’s with a B.A. in 1975 and, in 2017, attained a Master’s Degree in Philanthropy and Nonprofit Leadership from Carleton University.
 During a long public service career, Linda served in many capacities.
 As the first Executive Director of Health Canada’s Office of Pediatric Initiatives, she focused on health and food product safety for children as well as pregnant and nursing mothers.
 Prior to retirement from the public service, she served as Director General of Human Resources and Transition Management, helping staff fulfill commitments to survivors under the Indian Residential Schools Settlement Agreement.
 From 2009 to 2016, Linda served as a Senior Director at United Way Ottawa, where she was responsible for the government’s annual workplace charitable campaign that sees federal employees and retirees generously donate more than $30 million every year to improve lives in their communities.
 Linda is also a dedicated volunteer, striving to improve animal protection and welfare.
 She served on the Board of the Ottawa Humane Society (OHS) for seven years and chaired the OHS Board from 2012-2014.
 She now teaches humane education classes for OHS in elementary schools.
 Linda became the CFHS Board Chair in May of 2015 and proudly represents OHS on the CFHS Board.
 Linda has been a devoted mom to five shelter dogs.
 Gully, Willow, and most recently, tiny terror Jax, continue to animate and enrich her and her husband’s lives.

 Interim Vice-Chair: Craig Naherniak (BC SPCA)